 Insoles

 Just like with running shoes, the stock insoles that come with nearly every hiking shoe generally are cheap.
-For some, this might not make a difference, but for others it’s what separates comfort from misery.
+For some, this might not make a difference, but for others, it’s what separates comfort from misery.
 Thankfully, removing your insoles is super easy, and replacing them with an aftermarket model that’s specific to your foot size and shape can remedy most shoe maladies.
-New insoles can provide more or less volume to fill out the shoe, improve the fit under the arch, and increase or decrease the cushion and impact shock.
-We recommend checking out Superfeet insoles for their wide selection of options and trusted reputation in daily shoes, ski boots, and hiking footwear.
+New insoles can provide more or less volume to fill out the shoe, improve fit under the arch, and increase or decrease cushion and shock absorption.
+We recommend checking out Superfeet insoles for their wide selection of options and trusted reputation in daily shoes, ski boots, and hiking footwear as a whole.

 Hiking Shoes vs. Hiking Boots

 Perhaps the biggest point of differentiation between hiking shoes and boots is height: Shoes have a low-top fit, while boots generally sit above the ankle.
-Hiking shoes excel on smooth trails where rolled ankles are less of a possibility, if you keep your pack weight down, and for those who want to move fast with less on their feet.
-Tradition tells us that hiking boots are the better choice for heavy packs and rough trails, and in most cases that holds true today.
-The tall height, along with laces that hold the shoe snugly around your ankle, offer a more secure fit, greater stability, and more protection.
+Hiking shoes excel on smooth trails where rolled ankles are less of a possibility (if you keep your pack weight down) and for those who want to move fast with less on their feet.
+Tradition tells us that hiking boots are the better choice for heavy packs and rough trails, and in most cases, that still holds true today.
+The tall height, along with laces that hold the boot snugly around your ankle, offers a more secure fit, greater stability, and added protection.
 That said, with enough practice and trail time, hikers can build up ankle strength in low-top shoes and remain quite safe traversing the same terrain that they would in boots.
-Given the choice, we most often select a hiking shoe for its light feel, but both are viable options for day hiking, backpacking, and non-alpine peak bagging.
+Given the choice, we most often select a hiking shoe for its lightweight and agile feel, but both are viable options for day hiking, backpacking, and non-alpine peak-bagging.

 In 2024 and beyond, we see the lines between hiking shoe and boot categories continuing to blur.
 They still will be separated by height—although some modern boots only cover part of the ankle—but fewer and fewer boots resemble the heavyweight leather clunkers of old.
 One example is the over-the-ankle version of our top-rated Salomon X Ultra 4.
-It’s the exact same shoe with the same defining characteristics—feathery feel, aggressive stance, and supportive fit—but the “Mid” sits slightly higher on the ankle, weighs a couple more ounces, provides a little more protection, and perhaps a modest increase in rollover prevention.
-Since most folks stick to defined trails, the push for this type of light and fast footwear will continue to take over the market.
+It’s the exact same shoe with the same defining characteristics—feathery feel, aggressive stance, and supportive fit—but the “Mid” sits slightly higher on the ankle, weighs a couple more ounces, and provides a boost in protection and support.
+Since most folks stick to defined trails, the push for this type of fast-and-light footwear will continue to take over the market.

 Back to Our Top Hiking Shoe Picks Back to Our Hiking Shoe Comparison Table